Collect Intune Logs from macOS Devices

 IntuneMDMDaemon*.log file location on macOS

 • To check real-time Intune Device check-in logs, you can manually Initiate Intune sync on the device.
 The logs will be in the IntuneMDMDaemon date–time.log file and updated in real time.
+Look for any errors during the sync process.

 macOS device check-in process / logs in IntuneMDMDaemon*.log file